hbagaryan/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This project covers the prerequisites and installation of osTicket, an open-source help desk ticketing system.
+It demonstrates my ability to set up and configure ticketing systems for efficient support operations.
+Through this tutorial, I showcase my skills in system installation, configuration, and IT support setup.<br />

 <h2>Environments and Technologies Used</h2>